IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-resizing.md

 <!-- ComponentEnd: HierarchicalGrid -->

-## Auto-size columns on double click
+## Auto-Size Columns on Double Click

 Each column can be **auto sized** by double clicking the right side of the header - the column will be sized to the longest currently visible cell value, including the header itself.
 This behavior is enabled by default, no additional configuration is needed.
 However, the column will not be auto-sized in case `MaxWidth` is set on that column and the new width exceeds that `MaxWidth` value.
 In this case the column will be sized according to preset `MaxWidth` value.